Rob--W/chrome-api/chrome.tabs.executeScriptInFrame/README.md

 (https://developer.chrome.com/extensions/tabs.html#method-executeScript),
 except that the first argument (specified by the [`InjectDetails` type] (https://developer.chrome.com/extensions/tabs.html#type-InjectDetails)) is extended with the `frameId` property.
+Since `frameId` makes no sense without a tabId, the `tabId` parameter is required.

 ## Example
 This repository contains a stand-alone example, which shows how to generally use the API.